Questions to Ask Before Choosing a Hospice

 BJC Hospice employs a medical director certified in hospice and palliative care, nurses certified in hospice and palliative care, masters & licensed clinical social workers, certified music therapists and licensed counselors to meet the complex needs of patients and their families.

-What services do volunteers offer, and if requested, how quickly will a volunteer be available?
+If requested, how quickly will a volunteer be available?

 BJC Hospice has over 300 volunteers and a volunteer can be matched with a patient within 48 hours.